sharduul/chalk/_posts/2017-1-24-advanced-lodash-functions-javascript.md

 ---
 layout: post
 title: "3 Advanced lodash functions you should have up your sleeve"
-description: "Lets become a Lodash-ninja and streamline your JavaScript code using some cool Lodash functions."
+description: "Lets become a Lodash-ninja and streamline your JavaScript code using some cool Lodash functions.
+How to use Lodash with JavaScript.
+Flatten JavaScript arrays.
+Chaining methods in JavaScript.
+Currying in JavaScript."
 tags: [javascript, lodash, listicles]
 ---